Designations Congruent with Things: Chapter 17

 Hey kids, Newt says cautiously to cut-up tissue that may or may not be in his head.
 Are you there?

-They don’t say anything back to him, but that doesn’t necessarily mean anything.
-Probably he should not call a collection of globally dispersed, mutilated brain fragments ‘kids’.
+They don’t answer, but that doesn’t necessarily mean anything.
+Probably he shouldn’t call a collection of globally dispersed, mutilated brain fragments “kids.”
 That’s probably deeply insensitive.
 Deeply.

 “Newton,” Hermann hisses.
 “If you don’t start talking to me immediately I will—”

-“Oh my god, chill,” Newt says, breaking in before Hermann can articulate whatever it is that he thinks needs articulating right now.
+“Oh my god, chill.”
+Newt breaks in before Hermann can articulate whatever it is he thinks needs articulating right now.
 Newt is pretty sure he’d find it offensive.

-“And no,” he says, with the air of a man denying an unreasonable request.
+“And no,” he says, with the air of a guy denying an unreasonable request.
 “I have no plans to narrate my mental landscape for you.”

-The effect this statement produces is almost worth it because of how clearly totally eight million percent freaked-out Hermann looks in response but kind of not worth it for exactly the same reason.
+The effect this statement produces is almost worth it because of how clearly totally two point one million percent freaked-out Hermann looks in response but kind of not worth it for exactly the same reason.

-You were right, Caitlin Lightcap says, in obvious surprise.
+You were right, Caitlin Lightcap chimes in, musical and surprised.
 He didn’t articulate that thought you just picked up on.
-You were right.
-There is some kind of real-time connection.
+There is a real-time connection.

-I think that’s a bit of an over-reach given the current state of your evidence, Carl Sagan says.
-If you think about it, Newt, you’re really just a sleep deprived guy making good guesses about the inner monologue of a person with whom you’ve spent the better part of the last decade and with whom you’ve shared neural pathways.
+That’s a bit of an over-reach given the current state of your evidence.
+Carl Sagan cools things down.
+If you think about it, Newt, you’re really just a sleep-deprived guy making good guesses about the inner monologue of a person with whom you’ve spent the better part of the last decade and with whom you’ve shared neural pathways.

 Hermann is staring at him intently, breathing quickly, looking kind of like an alarmed velociraptor.